Same-sex marriage in Guanajuato: Background

-Legislative action
+Early bills

 On 21 February 2014, the Party of the Democratic Revolution (PRD) introduced a bill to the Congress of Guanajuato to amend the Civil Code to legalize same-sex marriage.
 The measure was endorsed by the Institutional Revolutionary Party, but on 13 April 2015 the Justice Committee of Congress with a majority from the state's ruling National Action Party (PAN) voted 3–2 to shelve the bill citing PAN's objection to same-sex unions.

-On 29 April 2016, the Municipal Council of Guanajuato City voted unanimously to pass a resolution allowing a lesbian couple to marry in the municipality.
+On 29 April 2016, the Guanajuato Municipal Council voted unanimously to pass a resolution allowing a lesbian couple to marry in Guanajuato.
 The council also urged Governor Miguel Márquez Márquez to introduce legislation to legalize same-sex marriage.
 In October 2018, PRD Deputy Isidoro Bazaldúa Lugo introduced a same-sex marriage bill to Congress.
 Another bill to legalize same-sex marriage was introduced following the 2021 legislative elections.
-Both measures stalled and were not voted on.

-On 27 October 2022, Deputy David Martínez Mendizábal of the National Regeneration Movement (MORENA) party introduced a bill to codify same-sex marriage in the Civil Code.
+However, both measures stalled and were not voted on.
+On 27 October 2022, Deputy David Martínez Mendizábal from the National Regeneration Movement (MORENA) introduced a bill to codify same-sex marriage in the Civil Code.
 Martínez Mendizábal said he introduced the bill because "the legal framework of our [state] remains discriminatory, because it still does not recognize the right to gender identity, equal marriage, and does not prohibit conversion therapies, among others."